sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 ## Process Lasso

 - Download at <https://bitsum.com/>
-- Free version should be enough, It doesn't let or at least diminish a lot so the machine hangging on heavy CPU processes like games.
+- Free version should be enough, It doesn't let or at least diminish so the machine doesnt hang on heavy processes like games, it help to keep the OS more responsive, but more than that.
 - While installing, choose only Core Engine to start at logon.
 GUI is not necessary.
 - (Optional)
   - After Installing, with Process Lasso GUI opened, open YOUR_GAME, in the GUI Right Click YOUR_GAME.exe